 54mins 50secs – “Our house is your house.”
 Yep – only an evildoer would ever utter that statement.

 1hr 23mins – I quite like Jeff Bridges in this movie.
-I don’t watch enough movies with Jeff Bridges.
-I feel I should.
+After watching The Big Lebowski and now this, I feel that I don’t watch enough movies with Jeff Bridges.
+I should watch more.

 1hr 36mins – Bridges is getting frantic over this whole situation and is starting to look a little unhinged.
 I get this same look when I’m in a supermarket and three people ahead of me are trying to pay for alcohol through unattended self-service checkouts.
 WHY DO PEOPLE DO THIS?
 WHY?!
-They’re going to need someone to check their ID before they can pay, so why use self-service?
+If you buy alcohol at the self-service checkout you are going to need someone to check your ID before you can pay, so why use self-service?
 WHY?!

 1hr 36mins 30secs – Sorry…. it just annoys me.